ssfsx17/fight-rpg/05-Rules.md

 ### Complex Action

 Complex Actions can be nice-to-haves for spending Power Points, or the foundation of general fighting strategy.
-Most techniques taht require Complex Action tokens tend to also require the others.
+Most techniques that require Complex Action tokens tend to also require the others.
 Complex Actions can be considered the special glue that binds a complete strategy.

 1 Complex Action token can be spent to: